February 12, 2017

 At the end of the evening’s first round of service, René Redzepi dropped by to visit his crew.
 I had a very brief chat with him, touching his thoughts on 108, Noma 2.0 and the upcoming pop-up in Tulum.
 Upon returning to Noma he introduced me to Baumann.

 The bill came to 760 DKK (1 USD = 6.95 DKK), including wine, service and credit card surcharge.
-I was already full before dessert, and the price was reasonable for such quality.
+I was already full before dessert, and the price wasn’t entirely unreasonable for such quality.
 This is not a bad fallback option for those who can’t get a table at Noma — for a fraction the price 108 offers a Nordic dining experience with some of Noma’s defining elements.
 With time it might achieve a higher consistency dish to dish.

 Like any kind of consumption, dining presents a wide range of options.
 Anyone who does their own research can usually discover options that cater to their palate.
 While not cheap, a meal at 108 is about four to five times more expensive than a typical sit-down dinner in Hong Kong with utterly forgettable food.
 My memory of 108, as a part of my short but eventful stay in Copenhagen, will last much longer.

 Address: Strandgade 108, 1401 Copenhagen, Denmark